Why predictable Ridge Preservation starts with biology

 This is one reason why long-term evidence remains highly relevant in regenerative dentistry.

-For clinicians building their future reputation, this type of evidence provides more than scientific reassurance.
+For clinicians building confidence in regeneration, this type of evidence provides more than scientific reassurance.
+It provides confidence.

 Regeneration done thoughtfully